tim-hardcastle/Epistemology/Isomorphism.md

 (OD): `¬□⊥`

-"The evidence does not show a contradiction in terms.
+"The evidence does not show a contradiction in terms."

 (OB-M) `□(p ∧ q) → (□p ∧ □q)`